 Of the two words, desert is the only one that you can use as multiple parts of speech.
-It can be a noun, and depending on the context, it can mean very different things and is even pronounced in different ways.
+It can be a noun, verb or adjective.
+Depending on the context, it can mean very different things and is even pronounced in different ways.

 desert (n; DEH-zert) - a biome on planet Earth that is characterized by barren land and by a lack of water and plant life

-In this case, desert can describe a large expanse of sand or ice (such as Antarctica) where hardly anything can grow.
-You can use it in the following examples:
+The word desert comes from the Latin desertum, which means "an abandoned thing" or "a wasteland."
+In this case, it can describe a large expanse of sand or ice (such as Antarctica) where hardly anything can grow.
+For example:

 Desert can also be a verb.
 It comes from the Latin desertus, and means: